playbball212/MetricData/README.md

         3.)
 Get Summary Statistics - The Operation will iterate through all the Values of each metric

-            Time Complexity will be O( N * MAX(V[i]) - When we get the Summary Statistics we are peforming N lookups to retrieve the lists of each metric.
+            Time Complexity will be O( N * MAX(V[M]) ) - When we get the Summary Statistics we are peforming N lookups to retrieve the lists of each metric.
 We are then iterating through each list to aggregate the statistics to perform some addition constant time operations.
-So we are performing at most N * MAX(V[i]) constant time operations.
+So we are performing at most N * MAX(V[N]) constant time operations.